yan-kisen/angugrails/README.md

   * database-migration:1.3.8: grails database migrations for building the user authentication db objects.
   * serves the css and html web templates for the client application.
   * the HomeController index action returns the one page angularjs application.
-  * once the app starts, it makes rest calls to the api actions.
+  * once the browser app starts, it makes rest calls to the api actions.
   * serves the locale file for the language localization vi the LocaleController.